slic3r/Slic3r-Manual/src/expert-mode/variable-layer-height.md

 ----------------

-A tool to interactively refine the layer heights of an object is available by double clicking an object in the 3D tab-or taking the `Layer heights...` short-cut in the Plater.
-This opens Adaptive Layers tab in the Settings dialogue, where the layer thickness curve can be modified for each individual model on the plater.
+A tool to interactively refine the layer heights of an object is available by double clicking an object in the 3D tab or taking the `Layer heights...` short-cut on the Plater.
+This opens `Adaptive Layers` tab in the Settings dialogue, where the layer thickness curve can be modified for each individual model on the plater.